RohanBhatnagar/tokenizers/README.md

 # BPE Tokenizer (C++)

-A fast, efficient C++ implementation of Byte Pair Encoding (BPE) for subword tokenization.
+A somewhat efficient C++ implementation of Byte Pair Encoding (BPE) for tokenization.
+Still short of the optimal algorithm, but implemented most of it.

-## What is BPE?

-Byte Pair Encoding is a data compression technique adapted for natural language processing.
-It's used in modern language models like GPT and BERT to handle rare words and create efficient subword vocabularies.

 ## Features

 - ✅ **Training**: Learn BPE merges from raw text data
 - ✅ **Tokenization**: Convert text into subword tokens using learned vocabulary
-- ✅ **Model Persistence**: Save and load trained models
+- ✅ **Model Persistence**: Save and load trained models (see bpe_model.txt)
-- ✅ **Word Boundary Preservation**: Proper handling of word boundaries with `</w>` markers
-- ✅ **Efficient Implementation**: Uses indexed heap for fast merge selection

 ## Quick Start